-(ii) for the balance of the period during which the employee is eligible to receive unemployment insurance benefits pursuant to Sections 22 or 23, Employment Insurance Act, S.C.
-1996, c.23, payments equivalent to the difference between the sum of the weekly E.I. benefits the employee is eligible to receive and any other earnings received by the employee, and 93% of the regular salary which the employee would otherwise have earned during such period.
+(ii) for up to a maximum of 51 additional weeks while the employee is on pregnancy and/or parental leave, and provided the employee is eligible to receive Employment Insurance (E.I.) benefits pursuant to Sections 22 or 23 Employment Insurance Act, S.C.
+1996, c.23, as amended from time to time, or was eligible to receive such E.I. benefits but has received the maximum number of weeks payable, payments equivalent to the difference between the sum of the weekly E.I. benefits the employee is eligible to receive and any other earnings received by the employee, and 93% of the regular salary which the employee would otherwise have earned during such period.
+The weekly top-up payment will be calculated using the weekly E.I. benefit that would be payable to the employee (i.e. 55%) without regard to any election by the employee to receive a lower E.I. benefit spread over a longer period of time as may be permitted under the Employment Insurance Act.

 - 22.02 D Notwithstanding anything to the contrary contained herein, the terms of the S.U.B.
-Plan described in 22.02 B and 22.02 C shall be construed so that they comply with Regulation 37(2) of the Employment Insurance Act, including the following conditions: - (i) An employee who qualifies for benefits shall have no vested right to payments under the plan except to payments during a period of unemployment specified in the plan.
+Plan described in 22.02 B and 22.02 C shall be construed so that they comply with Regulation 37(2) of the Employment Insurance Act, including the following conditions: - (i) In no event will the top-up payment exceed the difference between 93% of the employee's actual weekly rate of pay that the employee was receiving on the last day worked prior to the commencement of the leave and the sum of the employee's E.I. benefit calculated without regard to an election by the employee to receive a lower E.I. benefit spread over a longer period of time as may be permitted under the Employment Insurance Act and any other earnings received by the employee. - (ii) An employee who qualifies for benefits shall have no vested right to payments under the plan except to payments during a period of unemployment specified in the plan.
 (Reference: 37(2)(h) E.I.
-Regulations). - (ii) Payments in respect of guaranteed annual remuneration or in respect of deferred remuneration or severance pay benefits shall not be reduced or increased by payments received under the plan.
+Regulations). - (iii) Payments in respect of guaranteed annual remuneration or in respect of deferred remuneration or severance pay benefits shall not be reduced or increased by payments received under the plan.
 (Reference: 37(2)(i) E.I.
 Regulations).